 How is it being done?

-The Transitional Information Network, one of CDC's special interest groups, sits on the Programme Management Board and our role is to support the dissemination of the research findings to young people.
+The Transition Information Network, one of CDC's special interest groups, sits on the Programme Management Board and our role is to support the dissemination of the research findings to young people.
 We co-produced a young people’s event in October 2015 which has led to the development of a range of workshop materials that support the research findings being disseminated to other children and young people.